 Goal researchers have documented a strong, direct relationship between the difficulty of our goals and the likelihood we’ll achieve them.
 If you know exactly how to attain the goal, it’s probably not far enough.
-If you are afraid of failure you have already failed.
-Be able to accept risk and mistakes as they will allow you to accomplish things you didn’t think were possible.
+If you are afraid of failure, then you have already failed.
+Be able to accept risk and mistakes as they will allow you to accomplish things that you didn’t think were possible.

-A great example of Lofty goals are those of Elon Musk.
-Frequently on twitter Musk will announce goals for his companies or personal self.
-These goals are often ridiculed by specators as unrealistic.
-Even if its true they are impossible they still set a target that forces Elon and his teams to push further, work harder and hope.
-In the end even if the goal is not reached progress is far greater than if they had stuck to more reasonable goals.
+A great example of Lofty goals is those of Elon Musk.
+Frequently on twitter, Musk will announce goals for his companies or his personal self.
+These goals are often ridiculed by spectators as unrealistic.
+Even if this is true, they are impossible they still set a target that forces Elon and his teams to push further, work harder and hope.
+In the end, even if the goal is not reached progress is far greater than if they had stuck to more reasonable goals.
 List of Some of Elon Musk’s Goals by 2030

-If you have all the financial, emotional, and physical resources you need right now to accomplish your goal its not challenging enough to be compelling.
-With a lack of excitement you will fail to put in the effort to even accomplish your much smaller goals.
+If you have all the financial, emotional, and physical resources you need right now to accomplish your goal, then it’s not challenging enough to be compelling.
+With a lack of excitement, you will fail to put in the effort to even accomplish your much smaller goals.

 Difficult goals are far more likely to generate sustained enthusiasm and higher levels of performance.
 How do you want to stretch yourself to accomplish more in the next few weeks, months or years?